Ryman Hospitality Properties: Gaylord Entertainment

 Gaylord Entertainment Company was formed on October 24, 1991, as the company went public.
 The new company consisted of Oklahoma Publishing Company's broadcasting and entertainment holdings.
 Twenty-two percent of the stock was sold to the public, while Gaylord retained 66% and voting control.
 Also during the public offering period, the company laid out expansion plans for the Opryland hotel and theme park plus a Ryman Auditorium renovation.
+A new corporate headquarters was constructed on the Opryland property in Nashville.

 A controlling stake in Country Music Television was purchased in January 1991 with Group W Satellite Communications buying the remaining stock.
 CMT moved its headquarters to Opryland Drive, Nashville.
 The cable channel was expanded into Europe in 1992.
 CMT Euro was launched in October 1992.
 In July 1993, Gaylord reorganized, placing all its cable channels, CMT, CMT Europe, and TNN, in a division under a senior vice president, David Hall.

 Gaylord purchased a 30% stake in the Bass Pro Shops retail chain in 1993 from Bass Pro Group.
 In April 1994, Gaylord Entertainment and the city of Nashville city made an unsuccessful bid for the Minnesota Timberwolves professional basketball team to move to Nashville.

 Gaylord Broadcasting in 1994 sued The WB network to get some of its stations out their affiliation with the network, in order to change their affiliations to CBS.
 The WB countersued for breach of contract and acting in bad faith.
 As a part of the settlement, Gaylord Broadcasting sold Houston's KHTV to WB partner Tribune Broadcasting.

 In 1995, Gaylord Entertainment purchased Nashville radio station WWTN (99.7) out of bankruptcy, and made several capital improvements to the station.
 The company kept WWTN's existing news/talk/sports format, but integrated its operations with its two existing radio stations (WSM and WSM-FM) and moved its studios to the Opryland complex.

 Gaylord Entertainment began moving into the niche of Christian-oriented businesses with the May 1996 assumption of management of Z Music Television, along with an option to buy 95% of the cable channel.
 Gaylord extended its portfolio of Christian-related businesses.
 Word Entertainment, a Christian music company, was purchased in January 1997 from Thomas Nelson Publishers.
 Word and artist/producer Steve Taylor launched in September 1997 Squint Entertainment joint venture label.
 In 1999, 51% of the Christian music website musicforce.com was acquired, while musicforce.com in turn purchased all of Lightsource.com, a provider to broadcast.com of Christian content.
 A new online division, GETdigitalmedia, soon followed.